hamishmb/ddrescue-gui/README.md

 Running The Tests
 =================

-These have to be run as the superuser.
+As of v2.1.0, these no longer have to be run as the superuser.

 The process for running these is the same on both Linux and macOS.
 It can be done on both Python 2 and Python 3.